Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

 However, at a more fundamental level, inference for $α_F^{(i)}(x,t)$ is based on samples from $\RF^{(i - 1)}$.
 As such we can expect a good approximation of $α_F^{(i)}(x,t)$ over the regions the path space $ℝ^d × [0,τ]$ with non-negligible probability under $\RF^{(i - 1)}$.
-As noted, $\RF^{(i - 1)}$ differs from $F^{(i)}$ in its initial distribution, because in general $F^{(i)}_0 ≠ \RF^{(i - 1)}_τ$.
-The equality holds at convergence ($i → ∞$) or when $F^{(0)}_τ = R_τ = ϒ$, in which case the problem to be solved is trivial: $S^*(Γ,ϒ,R,𝒫) = R$.
-Due to the mismatch between $\RF^{(i - 1)}$ and $F^{(i)}$, it is possible for the simulated solution to \cref{eq:sde_ipf} to explore regions of the path space with negligible probability under $\RF^{(i - 1)}$, where essentially no information has been available about the value of $μ_F^{(i)}(X_t,t)$ to be estimated.
+As noted, $\RF^{(i - 1)}$ differs from $F^{(i)}$ in its initial distribution, because in general $F^{(i)}_0 ≠ F^{(i - 1)}_τ$.
+The equality holds at convergence ($i → ∞$) or when $F^{(0)}_τ = R_τ = ϒ$, in which case the solution to $\DynSB$ is trivial: $S^*(Γ,ϒ,R,𝒫) = R$.
+Due to the mismatch between $\RF^{(i - 1)}$ and $F^{(i)}$, it is possible for the simulated solution to \cref{eq:sde_ipf} to explore regions of the path space with negligible probability under $\RF^{(i - 1)}$, where essentially no information has been available at inference time about the value of $μ_F^{(i)}(X_t,t)$.
 In \cref{sec:application_mixture} we show that, far from being just a theoretical concern, the simulation-inference distribution mismatch can have a concrete detrimental effect.
 Our proposal, introduced in \cref{sec:dbm}, does not suffer from the aforementioned issue.

+In addition to the discussion in this Section, \citet{vargas2021solving} investigates error accumulation within Diffusion IPF (DIPF) approaches, as well as failure instances resulting from insufficient exploration and from the difficulty of bridging distant distributions.
+These issues are explored quantitatively via empirical experimentation, and initial strides are made towards the establishment of a theoretical framework.
+Furthermore, \citet{fernandes2022shooting} explores the challenge of ``prior forgetting'' encountered in DIPF procedures.
+In this context, the prior refers to the reference process that only affects the first iteration of DIPF algorithms.
+In contrast, in our proposed approach, the reference process directly affects every step of the procedure.